Continuous Dynamic Bipedal Jumping via Real-time Variable-model Optimization: System Overview

 \section{System Overview}

 In this section, we introduce the system architecture of the proposed control architecture, shown in Fig. \ref{fig:controlArchi}.
-The proposed Adaptive-model Optimization framework consists of two major parts, the Adaptive-model TO and the Adaptive-frequency MPC.
+The proposed Variable-model Optimization framework consists of two major parts, the variable-model TO and vairable-frequency MPC.

+Conventional whole-body dynamics TO with contact is computationally intensive, particularly for high-DoF bipedal robots.
+Even reduced-order methods like kino-dynamic TO face challenges in achieving real-time planning.
+The variable-model TO addresses this by using multiple dynamics models and variable sampling rates, efficiently generating real-time, hardware-realizable jumping trajectories.

-Conventional whole-body dynamics TO with contact induces a large computation burden, especially for bipedal robots with high-DoF legs, while reduced-order approaches, such as kino-dynamic TO, trade model fidelity for highly efficient motion generation.
-To effectively address the model resolution requirements during different phases of a bipedal jumping problem while balancing computation effort, the Adaptive-model TO leverages adaptive dynamics models and adaptive sampling rates to efficiently generate hardware-realizable jumping trajectories.
-With $N$ time-steps, these trajectories are in terms of 2D reference trunk Center of Mass (CoM) states, $\mathbf{x}_c^{ref}$, reference joint trajectories, $\bm q_{ip}^{ref}$, contact sequence $\sigma$, and optimal sampling rates for takeoff, flight, and landing phases, $dt^{t}$, $dt^{f}$, and $dt^{l}$.
-These trajectories are converted to 3D, $\bm{x}_c^{ref},\: \bm q_{j}^{ref}$, for real-time tracking control.
+The framework first generate target landing locations based on the \textit{one-step} terrain data or user input.
+The proposed variable-model TO serves as a motion planner and generates variable-frequency jumping trajectories.
+With $N$ time-steps, these trajectories are in terms of 2D reference trunk Center of Mass (CoM) states, $\mathbf{x}_c^{\mathrm{ref}}$, reference joint trajectories, $\bm q_{\mathrm{ip}}^{\mathrm{ref}}$, contact sequence $\sigma$, and optimal sampling rates for takeoff, flight, and landing phases, $dt^{t}$, $dt^{f}$, and $dt^{l}$.
+These trajectories are converted to 3D, $\bm{x}_c^{\mathrm{ref}},\: \bm q_{j}^{\mathrm{ref}}$, for real-time tracking control.